 MIHOPE-Strong Start is closely integrated with MIHOPE, a study of four evidence-based home visiting models funded by the Maternal, Infant, and Early Childhood Home Visiting (MIECHV) program.
 MIHOPE-Strong Start will include programs funded by MIECHV as well as those with other funding sources.

 Project Timeline.
 Study enrollment and data collection will begin in 2014 and continue through September 2015.
 Data collected and analyzed for the study will be published in annual reports beginning in 2013 and continuing through 2017.

-The MIHOPE-SS evaluation contract to conduct the evaluation was awarded to MDRC with subcontracts to James Bell Associates, Johns Hopkins University, Mathematica Policy Research and New York University.
-The project is a partnership between the Administration for Children and Families (ACF), Centers for Medicare and Medicaid Services (CMS), and the Health Resources and Services Administration (HRSA).
+The contract to conduct the evaluation was awarded to MDRC with subcontracts to James Bell Associates, Johns Hopkins University, Mathematica Policy Research, and New York University.
+This project is being led by the Administration for Children and Families in collaboration with the Centers for Medicare and Medicaid Services and the Health Resources and Services Administration.

 The point of contact is Nancy Geyelin Margie.